panbalag/data_generation/README.md

-This repo contains scripts to automatically generate data using LLAMA2 13 Model.
+This repo contains scripts to automatically generate data using LLAMA2 13B Model.
+For faster generation, you can switch to LLAMA2 7B.

 Requirements: